List of Commands

 This command enables displaying the given commands.

-• [1] bCmd: Specify to show commands by True/False.
-Default is False
+• [1] bCmd: Specify to show commands by Y/N, default is N(False)

 EXIT